Liebeck v. McDonald's Restaurants

-The plaintiff, Stella Liebeck (1912–2004), a 79-year-old woman, purchased hot coffee from a McDonald's restaurant, accidentally spilled it in her lap, and suffered third-degree burns in her pelvic region.
+On February 27, 1992, the plaintiff, Stella Liebeck, aged 79, purchased hot coffee from a McDonald's restaurant, accidentally spilled it in her lap, and suffered third-degree burns in her pelvic region.
 She was hospitalized for eight days while undergoing skin grafting, followed by two years of medical treatment.
 Liebeck sought to settle with McDonald's for $20,000 to cover her medical expenses.
 When McDonald's refused, Liebeck's attorney filed suit in the U.S. District Court for the District of New Mexico, accusing McDonald's of gross negligence.

 Liebeck's attorneys argued that, at 180–190 F, McDonald's coffee was defective, and more likely to cause serious injury than coffee served at any other establishment.
-The jury found that McDonald's was 80 percent responsible for the incident.
+The jury found that McDonald's was 80% responsible for the incident.
 Liebeck was awarded a net $160,000 in compensatory damages to cover medical expenses, and $2.7 million in punitive damages.
-The trial judge reduced the punitive damages to three times the amount of the compensatory damages, totalling $640,000.
+The trial judge reduced the punitive damages to three times the amount of the compensatory damages, totaling $640,000.
 The parties settled for a confidential amount before an appeal was decided.

 The Liebeck case became a flashpoint in the debate in the United States over tort reform.
 It was cited by some as an example of frivolous litigation; ABC News called the case "the poster child of excessive lawsuits", while the legal scholar Jonathan Turley argued that the claim was "a meaningful and worthy lawsuit".
 Ex-attorney Susan Saladoff sees the portrayal in the media as purposeful misrepresentation due to political and corporate influence.
 In June 2011, HBO premiered Hot Coffee, a documentary that discussed in depth how the Liebeck case has centered in debates on tort reform.